zrythm/zrythm/HACKING.md

 instead of `p zrythm->project->tracklist`.

 Use `MALLOC_CHECK_=3` to enforce additional checks when allocating memory.
+This is used during tests.
 See `man malloc` for details.

 ## Environment Variables
 In addition to GTK/GLib variables, Zrythm